tox-dev/tox/docs/tutorial/getting-started.rst

 ***********************************

-tox needs a configuration file where you define what tools to run and how to set up environments for them. tox supports two configuration formats: TOML and INI. **TOML is the recommended format for new projects** -- it is more robust, has proper type support, and avoids ambiguities inherent in INI parsing.
-INI remains supported for existing projects.
+tox needs a configuration file where you define what tools to run and how to set up environments for them. tox supports two configuration formats: TOML and INI. **Use TOML** -- it is more robust, has proper type support, and avoids ambiguities inherent in INI parsing.
+The INI format is deprecated: it keeps working for existing projects, but it is frozen and receives no new features.

-Create a ``tox.toml`` (or ``tox.ini``) at the root of your project:
+Create a ``tox.toml`` at the root of your project:

 .. tab:: TOML